greg-raven/Uncommon-Sense/_posts/2016-12-05-a-certain-spark-of-truth.md

 ---
-title: 'A certain spark of truth'
+title: "A certain spark of truth"
 layout: post
 categories:
 - speech